getappmap/plantuml-theme/README.md

 # AppMap PlandUML theme
-An AppMap theme for PlantUML
+## Work in progress: An AppMap theme for PlantUML

+TODO:

+[] Match UI colors and fonts exactly
+[] Dynamic `participant` box colors
+[] Research if highlight on hover is possible